NCIL Programme FAQs

 You may seek funding for new projects or for the upscaling of existing projects.

-Is there a requirement for match funding or volunteer time
+Is there a requirement for external funding or fundraising?

-While there is no requirement to match-fund or fund raise it is strongly encouraged, and will be viewed favourably when assessing the application.
+While there is no requirement for securing initial external funding or to fundraise, it is strongly encouraged, and will be viewed favourably when assessing the application.
 All projects will be required to show that they have the support of their local community.
-Volunteer support is not required but it is strongly encouraged, and this will be a factor in assessing the application as it will demonstrate community support and the ability of the project to sustain itself into the future.
+This can be demonstrated for example, through local volunteers working on your project helping to sustain it into the future.

 How will an application be assessed?

-Applications are initially reviewed by officers from the Council's Planning Policy team to ensure alignment with the assessment criteria.
-Any application that does not meet the assessment criteria or does not have all the required documentation will not be considered by the Panel for funding.
+Applications are initially reviewed by officers from the Council's Planning Policy Team to ensure alignment with the assessment criteria and has all required documentation.
+Any application that fails to meet this, will not be considered by the Panel for funding.

-You will need to demonstrate the extent to which the application meets the requirements in Table 1 below.
-The information provided will be commensurate with the amount of the funding being sought.
+You will need to demonstrate the extent to which the application meets the requirements listed in Table 1.

 The Funding Panel is chaired by the Cabinet Member for Finance & Resources and includes the Operational Director of Planning & Building Control, and the Planning Policy Manager.
 The Chair and one other member of the panel will be sufficient for the panel to meet for business.